 Making an Offer on a Condo

-Before the offer to purchase is created, it is very important that you have been at least pre-qualified or better yet pre-approved by a lender.
+Before writing an offer to purchase the condo, it is very important that you have been at least pre-qualified or better yet pre-approved by a mortgage lender.

 This is one of the best negotiating tools a buyer can have.
 It shows the seller that you are financially able to purchase the condo.
 After you have found the right condo, it is time to prepare the offer.

 When you are buying a condo or townhouse, there are many problems that the seller is obligated to disclose.
 For example, in most provinces, it is illegal to withhold information about major physical defects on the property, but, these disclosures don't always paint the entire picture of the condo.
-Here are six questions you may want to ask that can offer additional insight into the prospective condo before you make a final decision.
+Here are six questions you may want to ask that can offer additional insight into the prospective condo before you offer to purchase the condo.

 3) What does the seller like most and least about the property?
 By asking the seller what he or she likes most and least about the property, you might get some interesting information.
 In a few cases, what a seller likes the most about a home might actually be something the buyer is looking to avoid.
 For example, if the seller describes his condo as being in a "happening neighbourhood," the buyer might consider this a negative factor because the area may be too noisy or busy for his or her taste.

 5) Are there any nuisances or problem neighbours?
 Use this answer to find out about any noisy neighbours, barking dogs, heavy airplane traffic or even planned changes to the community, such as a planned street widening.
-This may give you insight on why the seller is really moving.
+If the seller doesn't tell you, you can usually find these answers in the condo documents and this may give you insight on why the seller is really moving.

 6) How are the public schools in the area?
-Because the value of a community is usually greatly influenced by the public schools in the area, finding out the buyer's perception can give you some insight into the quality of the area's schools.
+Because the value of a community is often greatly influenced by the public schools in the area, its an important to do some research.
+The Fraser Institute has a comprehensive report on Kelowna schools that can give you some insight into the quality of the area's schools.

 Knowing all you can about a prospective condo, not only helps you decide if it's the condo for you but what offer to make as well.
-The Kelowna Condos Real Estate co can help you get your key questions answered and give you advice on how to evaluate your findings.
+Our Condo expert, Mark Walker can help get your key questions answered and give you advice on how to evaluate your findings.